zharuosi/zharuosi.github.io/index.md

 -	Numerical simulation of the separation of oil and water in a tank (Principle Investigator)

-  - Primary stage: Considered a portion of petroleum stored under a portion of water in a tank.
-The separating process of water and petroleum was simulated using OpenFOAM with VOF method.

-  - Second stage: The process of instilling petroleum and draining water was simulated.
+Considered a portion of petroleum stored under a portion of water in a tank.
+The separating process of water and petroleum was simulated using OpenFOAM with VOF method.In the next stage, the process of instilling petroleum and draining water was simulated.

+---

+### Awards